morete/kubevirt-basics-training/content/en/docs/scaling-vms/vm-replica-sets.md

 ## Using a VirtualMachineInstanceReplicaSet

-We will create a VirtualMachineInstanceReplica set using a cirros container disk from a container registry.
-As we know container disks are ephemeral this fits this use case very well.
+We will create a VirtualMachineInstanceReplicaSet using a cirros container disk from a container registry.
+As we know, container disks are ephemeral, this fits this use case very well.

 ### {{% task %}} Create a VirtualMachineInstanceReplicaSet